bbc/newslabs-newsQuery/README.md

 Mickey Rooney is classed as a Person, although it has not specifically identified him as an Actor - the granularity of the specificity may vary from concept to concept.

-NB: 'Agent', which is as the last type for both, is simply a top level ontology class associated with all People and Organisations (and does not refer to being sports or acting agent).
+NB: An 'Agent', which is as the last type for both, is simply a top level ontology class associated with all People and Organisations (and does not refer to an individial as being sports or acting agent).
 In this context an 'Agent' is a thing that acts in the world, for example, as distinct from something that is an Activity or a Place.

 ``` javascript
 [ { name: 'Wayne Rooney',